omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 ## 3. Compiler

-Lastly, a *compiler* converts the AST into bytecode for your virtual machine, which can then run the code.
+Lastly, a *compiler* converts the AST into byte-code for your virtual machine, which can then run the code.
 This is great because any person who wants to create a new language syntax for your VM only has to compile it to your AST.
-In fact, you could use any existing AST builder, and then convert code to your VM's bytecode.
+In fact, you could use any existing AST builder, and then convert code to your VM's byte-code.

 ---